Welcome to the Citizens for a Rural Ramona (CFARR) Website.

 You are all invited.
 Help us save our valley from real estate, road building, and development interests including the County’s master planning for forcing more people into this rural area by over building infrastructure and changing zoning without the consent of the current residents.

-The next meeting of CFARR will be at the Myers’ residence at 1819 Warnock Drive at 6:00 PM, Monday, March 11th, 2013.
-Sol Orchard project status will be discussed.
+The next meeting of CFARR will occur at the Myers Residence, 1819 Warnock Drive at 6:00 on Tuesday, the 3rd of December.

 Report to SANDAG on the Infeasibility of the Proposed Ramona Street Extension that was submitted Aug.
 27th, 2012.